Kinds-of-Intelligence-CFI/animal-ai/docs/Operations-guide.md

 **objectInitiallyPresent:** [true, false] (specifies if the object is there when the arena starts)

-**spawnAndForget:** [true, false] (makes each time the operation is invoked spawn a new object, e.g. to have a button spawn many non episode ending goals.
-Defaults to false)
+**spawnAndForget:** [true, false] (each time the operation is invoked, a new object is spawned.
+This is useful for scenarios like a button spawning multiple non-episode-ending goals.
+See an example of `spawnAndForget` in action in our [Limited Invocations section](#limited-invocations).
+Defaults to false.)

 **spawnable:** Item (item to spawn, can be any object that would be specified with !Item)